WolfgangKonen/GBG/README.txt

 Tipps and tricks:
 -----------------

-If the help files in GBG/resources change: Go to project root (e.g. SourceGBG), F5, Build project.
-Then the help files will be automatically copied from GBG/resources to GBG/bin, and there they will be found by the program.
+If the help files in GBG/resources change: Right mouse on project root, F5, Build project.
+Then the help files will be automatically copied from GBG/resources to GBG/bin, and there the program will find them.

 When training a big net, there can be a heap-memory crash.
 How to cure: Set this option in "Run Dialog - Arguments - VM-Arguments"